ryanmcdermott/clean-code-javascript/README.md

 tumpukan jejak.

 ### Jangan abaikan kesalahan yg tertangkap
-Doing nothing with a caught error doesn't give you the ability to ever fix or react to said error.
-Logging the error to the console (`console.log`) isn't much better as often times it can get lost in a sea of things printed to the console.
-If you wrap any bit of code in a `try/catch` it means you think an error may occur there and therefore you should have a plan, or create a code path, for when it occurs.

 Tidak melakukan apapun dengan error yg tertangkan tidak akan memberikanmu kemampuan untuk membetulkan atau bereaksi pada error yang telah dikatakan.
 Mencatat error untuk konsol (`console.log`) tidak jauh lebih baik seperti